Brexit has been a shock to the EU which needs to restate its vows, create a European identity and defend its borders

 ISIS would like nothing better than to ruin of western civilisation.
 And the surest way of getting there is by turning against one another, in-fighting.
 And Putin will profit from our lack of focus.
 He has attempted to destabilise western politics, he is waging a political war in Syria, and he seems to see no reason to be allied with Europe.
 And yet he is shooting himself in the foot, Europe is the nearest market for his gas and oil.

 The EU needs a political and economic project and to restate its vows, but I wonder if the increased federalism proposed by Juncker is the one.
 I think it should consolidate its position, not deepen it.
 European legislation is for the harmonisation of trade.
 Who believes in a United States of Europe with so much difference between Slovakia, Hungary and the rest.
 And the UK is out because of anti-federalism and sovereignty.

 An EU army should stand tall against Russia and Turkey and a force to be reckoned with in combating terrorism at home and abroad.
-If the EU is to stay together it must come together under a banner, an identity shared by its people, a symbol of freedom, of tolerance, of openness, progress, of peace, prosperity and high standards of living.
+If the EU is to stay together it must represent a shared identity, a symbol of freedom, tolerance, progress, peace and prosperity.
 These are the things that can bring us together: values, common goals and desires.